alperen-selcuk/mdns/README.md

 ![image](https://github.com/alperen-selcuk/mdns/blob/master/images/tf.gif?raw=true)

-first type "terraform plan" for test our terraform files and after "terraform apply", so create kubernetes cluster. i have one kubernetes cluster now so i added only terraform plan command output as a gif.
+first type "terraform plan" for test our terraform files and after "terraform apply" to create kubernetes cluster. i have one kubernetes cluster now so i added only terraform plan command output as a gif.